Benjamin-Italiaander/check-SSL-expiry-in-daysbash-script/advanced/README.md

 ```

+## example 1
-As a example you can search for the issuing date like this:
+here a example how you can search for the issue date like this

 ```bash
 before=$(printf "$ssl_cert" | grep 'Not Before' | sed 's%Not Before: %%' |  sed -e 's/^[ \t]*//'  )